 Doctor Who is about the Doctor, an alien Time Lord from the planet Gallifrey who, by virtue of his people's unique physiology, is able to recover from mortal injuries by “regenerating” into a new body with a new personality.
 In direct contravention of his people's edicts, the Doctor fled Gallifrey in a stolen time machine -- a TARDIS -- which is now stuck in the shape of a blue British police box due to a malfunction.
 The Doctor traverses the universe, usually in the company of companions he meets along the way, aiding the oppressed, fighting injustice, and putting his unique and indelible mark on the broad canvas of time and space.

 A Brief History Of Time (Travel) is a guide to Doctor Who's storied history, both on screen and off.
-It is also the birthplace of the Doctor Who News Page, now available at Outpost Gallifrey.
+It is also the birthplace of the Doctor Who News Page, now at www.doctorwhonews.net.

 Features: A collection of articles which don't fit into the other sections, including reviews and links.